lumitut/lumi-go/.github/SECRET_SCANNING.md

 ## Overview

-This document outlines how to enable and configure secret scanning for the lumi-go (Go Microservice Template) repository.
+This document outlines how to enable and configure secret scanning for the lumi-go (Go Middle-Service Template) repository.

 ## GitHub Secret Scanning Features